Tarsnap/scrypt/README.md

 -----------------------------

 A simple password-based encryption utility is available as a demonstration of the `scrypt` key derivation function.
-On modern hardware and with default parameters, the cost of cracking the password on a file encrypted by `scrypt enc` is approximately 100 billion times more than the cost of cracking the same password on a file encrypted by `openssl enc`; this means that a five-character password using `scrypt` is stronger than a ten-character password using `openssl`.

-The `scrypt` utility can be invoked as `scrypt enc infile [outfile]` to encrypt data (if `outfile` is not specified, the encrypted data is written to the standard output), or as `scrypt dec infile [outfile]` to decrypt data (if outfile is not specified, the decrypted data is written to the standard output). `scrypt` also supports three command-line options:
+It can be invoked as `scrypt enc infile [outfile]` to encrypt data (if `outfile` is not specified, the encrypted data is written to the standard output), or as `scrypt dec infile [outfile]` to decrypt data (if outfile is not specified, the decrypted data is written to the standard output). `scrypt` also supports three command-line options:

 * `-t maxtime` will instruct `scrypt` to spend at most maxtime seconds computing the derived encryption key from the password; for encryption, this